hyperledger-archives/avalon/docs/FAQ.rst

 Truffle
     A popular Ethereum development environment

-Trusted compute service (TCS)
-    A service that provides trusted compute
-    functionality.
-Hyperledger Avalon is an example of a TCS

 Trusted compute (TC)
     Trusted computational resource for work order
     execution.
 It preserves data confidentiality, execution integrity and